- Sometimes, a résumé is not enough, and adding a portfolio to your LinkedIn profile can help to prove your abilities.

-Looking for a new job in 2014?
+Looking for a new job?
 There's no better time than now to spruce up your LinkedIn profile by creating an online portfolio.

-Using LinkedIn's Professional Portfolio app, applicants can show potential employers much more about their capabilities than résumés ever could.
-Instead of telling companies what they can do, applicants can demonstrate their abilities by showcasing samples of their work right on their LinkedIn profile.
+You can show potential employers much more about your capabilities than résumés ever could.
+Instead of telling companies what you can do, you can demonstrate those abilities by showcasing samples of your work right on your LinkedIn profile.

-Uses can share all types of content, from images to audio samples, videos, presentations and even documents.
-When linking their work, users can import content from a Web page or choose from a range of content providers, including Twitter, YouTube, SoundCloud, Scribd and SlideShare.
-If uploading, supported files include .png, .gif, .jpg and .jpeg images, as well as PDF, PowerPoint, Word, OpenOffice and other types of files.
+You can share all types of content, including images, audio samples, videos, presentations and documents.
+When linking to your work, you can import content from a webpage or choose from a range of content providers, including Twitter, YouTube, SoundCloud, Scribd and SlideShare.
+If you're uploading files, supported formats include .png, .gif, .jpg and .jpeg, as well as PDF, PowerPoint, Word, OpenOffice and other types of files.

-3. Go to the section in which you would like to add samples of your work, such as in the Summary, Experience or Education section.
+3. Go to the section to which you would like to add samples of your work, such as the Summary, Experience or Education sections.
 For the Experience and Education sections, you can add work samples under each position you have held and each school you have attended.

-4. Click on the add media icon — a square with a plus sign — between the edit button and reorder arrows.
+4. Click the add media icon (a square with a plus sign) between the Edit button and the reorder arrows.

 5. Choose either Add Link or Upload File.